-The resident will serve as a weekly clinical supervisor to the pro bono student-led community-based exercise program “ACErcise”.
+The resident will serve as a mentor and weekly clinical supervisor to the pro bono student-led community-based exercise program “ACErcise”.
 This program targets survivors of neurologic events or individuals living with neurologic conditions in an effort to promote socialization, optimal health and overall wellness in a structured and supervised environment.

 Maghan Bretz, PT, MPT, NCS

-Director of the St. Vincent Evansville-University of Evansville Neurologic Residency Program
+Director of the St. Vincent Evansville & University of Evansville Neurologic Residency Program

-|3:00 pm||Patient Care||Patient Care|
+|3:00 pm||Patient Care||Patient Care||Patient Care|